dsoprea/GDriveFS/README.txt

 Extended attributes allow access to arbitrary, filesystem-specific data.
 You may access any of the properties that Google Drive provides for a given entry, plus a handful of extra ones.
-The values are JSON-encoded.

     Listing attributes: